What should I eat my fermented vegetables with?

 Can I cook with your fermented vegetables?

 Yes.
-Although cooking will kill the probiotic living aspect.
-That said they add invaluable delicious complimentary flavours to many dishes.
+Although cooking will kill the live cultures.
+That said, they add invaluable delicious complimentary flavours to many dishes.
 Visit our recipes page for ideas in incorporating fermented vegetables into everyday meals.

 Do they need to be kept refrigerated?